Facebook CEO Mark Zuckerberg vows changes after data scandal

 According to Facebook, the data was originally collected by a Cambridge lecturer named Aleksandr Kogan for a personality quiz app.
 He collected the data legitimately, but then violated Facebook's terms by passing the information to Cambridge Analytica.

 Facebook found out about the infraction in 2015 but didn't inform the public.
 Instead, the company demanded that all the parties involved destroy the information.
 But now there are reports that not all the data was deleted.
-Zuckerberg said Wednesday that Kogan's app was installed by 300,000 people, affecting tens of thousands of users.
+Zuckerberg said Wednesday that Kogan's app was installed by 300,000 people.
+That gave Kogan access to their friends' data, too, affecting tens of millions of users.
 According to The New York Times, that number could be as high as 50 million.

 "This was a breach of trust between Kogan, Cambridge Analytica and Facebook," Zuckerberg said.
 "But it was also a breach of trust between Facebook and the people who share their data with us and expect us to protect it.
 We need to fix that."